NQMVD/lovetrack/README.md

     - `6`: Finger is lingering in range after a touch.
     - `7`: The finger has moved out of the trackpad's range.

-Disclaimer: the `state` values seem to work depend on factors i haven't been able to figure out yet.
+Disclaimer: the `state` values seem to depend on factors i haven't been able to figure out yet.
 The values above are based on my observations, but they may not be accurate in all cases.

 ## Functions